AdrienRostaing/Inspection-drone/README.md

-I aligned and glued one of each outline together.
-Giving me the top and bottom of my drone frame, using the small holes for screwing both the top and bottom sections.
+I aligned and glued outline A and B together.
+Giving me the top and bottom of my drone frame, using the small holes for screwing both sections.
+The motoprs fit into the large holes, maintaining them in place after skrewing in the bolts.